aerospike/act/README.md

 fails.
 Also, how much the service threads that generate and queue requests are allowed to lag behind their target rates before the ACT test is stopped.
-Note that this doesn't necessarily mean the devices failed the test - it means the transaction rates specified are too high to achieve.
+Note that this doesn't necessarily mean the devices failed the test - it means the transaction rates specified are too high to achieve with the configured number of service threads.
 (The actual rates generated may be lower than the devices are capable of handling.)
 The default max-lag-sec is 10.

 **scheduler-mode**
 Mode in /sys/block/<device>/queue/scheduler for all the devices in the test run.